MEMPHIS, Tenn. — A gasping silence permeated Kobe Bryant, and the Lakers know all too well about that sinking feeling.

 “I think after 30,000 points,” Bryant said, “I deserve a break.”

-Instead Bryant received the break, all that pre-game and in-game treatment assuring he would have the proper lift and accuracy that had plagued him in earlier games.
+Instead, Bryant received a few breaks to stay healthy, all that pre-game and in-game treatment assuring he would have the proper lift and accuracy that had plagued him in earlier games.

 Not that this should be surprising.